Piotr1215/upbound-docs/content/upbound-marketplace/authentication.md

 ## Kubernetes image pull secrets

 Packages in private repositories require a Kubernetes image pull secret.
-Upbound Official Providers also require a Kubernetes image pull secret.
-The image pull secret authenticates Kubernetes to the Upbound Marketplace, allowing Kubernetes to download and installed packages.
+The image pull secret authenticates Kubernetes to the Upbound Marketplace, allowing Kubernetes to download and install packages.

 Generating an image pull secret requires either a user or robot account _token_.

-{{< hint type="important" >}}
-Only robot account tokens can install Upbound Official Providers.
-Robot accounts are only available to [organizations]({{<ref "users/organizations" >}}).
-{{< /hint >}}

 {{< tabs "tokens" >}}